Proper Motivation and Explanation of the Title and Homage

 Nagarjuna does not quote any specific sutra as the source of these profound teachings.
 Asanga however, did explain what constitutes a definitive text and what is a text requiring interpretation.
 This explanation is found in his teachings on the seventh chapter of The Sutra of Unraveling the Intended Meaning.

 Although Nagarjuna did not directly quote any of the scriptural sources for his teachings, he explained the general meaning that came from sources.
 Nagarjuna is called the spiritual father of his disciple Aryadeva, and neither of them quoted actual scriptural sources.
-Another disciple of Nagarjuna, Chandrakirti, wrote a commentary Nagarjuna’s Root Verses for the Middle Path, Madhyamaka, Called Discriminating Awareness.
+Another disciple of Nagarjuna, Chandrakirti, wrote a commentary Nagarjuna’s Root Verses on the Middle Way, Called Discriminating Awareness.
 This commentary is called Prasannapada, The Clarified Words.

 There is a saying that just as there are the two great sources of light in the sky, the sun and the moon, on the Earth there are the two texts by Chandrakirti that make things clear.
 There is the text The Clarified Words, Chandrakirti’s commentary on the sutra topic, and The Illuminating Lamp, his commentary on the tantric topics.